pallets/flask/docs/patterns/errorpages.rst

 called when an error happens and is passed that error.
-The error is most likely a :exc:`~werkzeug.exceptions.HTTPException`, but in one case it can be a different error: a handler for internal server errors will be passed other exception instances as well if they are uncought.
+The error is most likely a :exc:`~werkzeug.exceptions.HTTPException`, but in one case it can be a different error: a handler for internal server errors will be passed other exception instances as well if they are uncaught.

 An error handler is registered with the :meth:`~flask.Flask.errorhandler` decorator and the error code of the exception.
 Keep in mind that Flask